DarrenRainey/Vechile-Research/Android Headunits/Root.md

 # Root

-To access root on many alps 8227L based units simply enable adb andd connect to a wifi network the run
+To access root on many alps 8227L based units simply enable adb and connect to a wifi network the run

 `adb connect [IP]`